Kenya Updates 2017 Jeff Davis 2020-06-02T11:21:54+00:00

 After witnessing 16 of the 22 students become Christians during the 2016 program, there were high hopes that an increased number of students would bring more new followers and mature disciples.
 The number of students in the discipleship school in Maseno was raised to 35 because of Chase Oaks’ funding, and while the final outcomes are not known, we do know we are making a difference in the students’ lives.

 We invested $54,000 in all Kenya partnerships last year.
-This year we increased our funding to $67,000 to additionally provide a camp for younger students, upgrades to the grounds in Maseno, along with the increase of the number of students at Moriah.
+This year, we increased our funding to $67,000 to additionally provide a camp for younger students and upgrades to the grounds in Maseno as well as to service the increased number of students at Moriah.

 We interviewed about 25 of the 50-60 students who have gone through the program recently to hear their stories of their experiences in Maseno where the school operates.
 Winnie, one of the graduating students whose story you can read here, wanted to thank everyone involved in the program and to encourage continued funding.
 She continues to spend time in the Word daily.

 “Moriah is the best place to be after graduating Mathare school.”
 She said, “God is in Moriah, and there is a distant light in Kenya.”